Chalte Chalte (2003 film): Soundtrack

-The film's soundtrack was composed by Jatin–Lalit and Aadesh Shrivastava, with lyrics primarily written by Javed Akhtar; the song "Layi Ve Na Gaye" featured lyrics by Babu Singh Maan.
-The album includes vocals by Abhijeet Bhattacharya, Alka Yagnik, Udit Narayan, Sonu Nigam, Sukhwinder Singh, and the duo Preeti & Pinky.
+The film's soundtrack was composed by the duo Jatin–Lalit and Aadesh Shrivastava.
+All the songs were written by Javed Akhtar, with the exception of "Layi Ve Na Gaye", written by Babu Singh Maan.

-Joginder Tuteja of Bollywood Hungama gave the album 3.5 stars out of 5, calling it "a romantic album that should go well with both class as well as mass."
-According to the trade website Box Office India, the soundtrack sold approximately 1.8 million units, making it the sixth highest-selling Bollywood music album of the year.
+Joginder Tuteja of Bollywood Hungama gave the album 3.5 stars and stated "Chalte Chalte is a romantic album that should go well with both class as well as mass".
+According to the Indian trade website Box Office India, with around 18,00,000 units sold, this film's soundtrack album was the year's sixth highest-selling.